ChrisRoach1/Quick-Form/RapidAPI.md

 - Use `external_id` to correlate generated forms with your internal systems
 - Store the UUID in your database before making the API call
 - This allows you to track which forms were generated for which requests/users
-- Use the GET endpoint to retrieve all forms associated with a specific `external_id`
+- Use the GET endpoint with the UUID in the path to retrieve all forms associated with a specific `external_id`
 - Consider implementing pagination on your end if you expect many forms per external_id

 ### 6. Performance Optimization